 In the town of Upland, pick your favorite from at least eight house-brewed beers at Last Name Brewing (formerly Dale Bros.
-Brewery); drop by Rökhouse Brewing Company to imbibe a few of their self-described “ruggedly handcrafted” beers; and in San Bernardino, stop by Brew Rebellion, where you should stock up on any favorites you discover: they brew their beer styles in quantities of only 30 to 50 gallons at a time.
+Brewery); drop by Rökhouse Brewing Company to imbibe a few of their self-described “ruggedly handcrafted” beers; and in Redlands, stop by Escape Craft Brewery, where you can join in any number of games (bocce, air hockey, shuffleboard) while sipping on any of more than 20 house-made brews.

 With its inviting destinations and uncrowded wilderness, this region feels like an insider’s secret amid the bustling excitement of Southern California.

 Mount San Gorgonio—nicknamed “Old Grayback”—is the tallest peak in Southern California, at 11,502 feet/3,506 meters.

 Surprising alpine scenery around Lake Arrowhead and Big Bear beckons, with pine-scented trails in summer and winter sports when the snow flies.
 If you’re into action, get the adrenaline rush of seeing the world’s best NASCAR racers compete at Auto Club Speedway in Fontana.
 For a dreamier escape, float in a hot-air balloon above rolling Temecula Valley wine country.

 Sure wine country is romantic, but now it’s a surprisingly great destination for families too, with a growing number of vineyards trading in elegant tasting rooms for kid-friendly fun zones that...